 Furthermore, a single ended failure will not impact critical computing equipment because multiple distribution paths supply electricity simultaneously.
 The Uptime Institute declares that each component located within the facility must not affect distribution paths if removed for maintenance or testing.
 Also, each redundant component must be designed to automatically respond to failure preventing any further damage to critical hardware.

 Premium Data Center:

 Facility must meet N+1 redundancy standards in each of the following areas: uninterruptible power supply (UPS), backup generators and HVAC systems.
-Preferably, the facility should be on multiple power grids.
-The facility must have 24/7 staffing and continuous video surveillance.
-Biometric security is prefered, but not required.
+Preferably, the facility should be on multiple power grids as well as having 24/7 staffing and continuous video surveillance.
+Bio-metric security is preferred, but not required.
 VESDA (or better) fire detection and dry-pipe pre-action or gas-based fire suppression are required.
 Multiple fiber providers must serve the facility through two or more entrance facilities.
 Data center resiliency is based not only on physical power and cooling infrastructure, but also on network communications redundancy and fire detection and suppression.
 These are key attributes missing from the Uptime Institute's data center tier ratings, which focus on the power and cooling infrastructure.